 At the risk of getting a little too “sciencey,” I’ll do my best to describe tempos.

 There are multiple types of tempo runs.
 You may hear them referred to as aerobic threshold (most common), anaerobic threshold or lactate-threshold runs.
-However, it’s important to note that these are 3 different runs each serve a purpose.
+However, it’s important to note that there are 3 different types of runs that each serve a purpose.
 Aerobic threshold runs are the most common and run at a pace where you’re producing the maximum amount of lactate that your body can clear from your muscles.
 If you were to run any faster, you wouldn’t be able to clear the lactate that’s being generated and you would then experience a burning sensation or fatigue in your legs.
 This is the feeling you get at the end of a short, hard race or during an interval workout.

 To get the benefit of Aerobic Threshold Tempo Run for marathoners you want to run it just near your lactate threshold and not any faster.